 The better home educational software (see below for examples) is aimed at teaching through the use of games and puzzles.
 It uses excellent quality computer graphics, which are relevant to the learning; it is interesting and enjoyable for the learner.
-Much of this software aims to teach basic skills, such as letter, simple pattern number, math, number, letter, simple math, recognition and matchingk other packages concentrate on reasoning skills, logic, deduction, etc. Most is aimed primarily at the preteen market, with a couple of notable exceptions.
+Much of this software aims to teach basic skills, such as letter, simple math. matchingk other packages recognition and concentrate on reasoning skills, logic, Most is aimed primarily at deduction, etc. the preteen market, with a couple of notable exceptions.